 Dr. Cook was one of the inventors of a new neuromodulation treatment, Trigeminal Nerve Stimulation (TNS), and in January 2008, became the first physician ever to administer TNS as a treatment for a psychiatric disorder (depression, and later PTSD).
 TNS is now also being studied for use in ADHD and other disorders.

 Dr. Cook was the Founding Director of the Transcranial Magnetic Stimulation Treatment Service at UCLA, and in March 2009, he treated the first patient at UCLA with TMS, bringing that FDA-approved approach for treating depression to his program in Los Angeles. (video here).
-In 2013, he was elected to the Board of Directors of the newly-formed Clinical TMS Society, and in 2013 and 2014 served co-Chair of its Clinical Standards Committee and in 2017 joined it's Legal, Business, and Ethics Committee, becoming Chair of the LBE Committee in 2018.
-In 2016, he was appointed as a staff psychiatrist at the West Los Angeles VA Medical Center to mentor and support the growth of a TMS service at that facility.
+In 2013, he was elected to the Board of Directors of the newly-formed Clinical TMS Society, and in 2013 and 2014 served co-Chair of its Clinical Standards Committee and in 2017 joined its Legal, Business, and Ethics Committee, becoming Chair of the LBE Committee in 2018.
+From 2016 to 2018, he was appointed as a staff psychiatrist at the West Los Angeles VA Medical Center to mentor and support the growth of a TMS service at that facility.
 He also took part in the national roll-out of TMS and mentored VA practitioners at other facilities remotely via telepsychiatry.

 He was an Attending Physician in the Resnick Neuropsychiatric Hospital; over his 20+ years on the UCLA faculty, he attended on the Adult Inpatient Service, in the General Outpatient and Mood Disorders Clinics, in the Adult Partial Hospital Program, on the Geriatric Inpatient ward, and on the Consultation-Liaison Psychiatry service at the UCLA Medical Center.
 Dr. Cook served as a psychiatric consultant to the UCLA Hand Transplantation Service since its inception until his retirement.